JacobWashington/Swirv/README.md

 ## Future Development

 - [ ] Tips: Users can tip an author of episodes they especially enjoyed, or to show appreciation for their favorite storylines
+- [ ] 3rd Party Branching: With a URL, users can branch from 3rd party sources.
+Our code will then target the URL and scrape relevant content, displaying it with a reference to the source